 It was jolly and high spirited, but the threat to this game, apart from the cruel 11pm scheduling, is that it may have inbuilt obsolescence.
 It's Your Round promises something different each week, whereas everything we know about radio tells us that audiences like continuity.
 Just a Minute is Britain's longest-running quiz show for a reason.
 People like to know what's coming and then to have it repeated.
 Again and again for several years.Jane Thynne, The Independent, 24th February 2011

 A Radio 4 panel show?
-Your rehab is almost complete, Mr Deayton.Chris Maume, The Independent on Sunday, 20th February 2011
+Your rehab is almost complete, Mr Deayton.Chris Maume, The Independent, 20th February 2011

 It's Your Round, a new late night Radio 4 quiz show where four contestants devise a round each.
 Presented by old hand Angus Deayton, it was a jolly listen, with most of the jolliness provided by Miles Jupp's dad, who gave the answers for Miles's round, and Rufus Hound, who has quite the most infectious chuckle on radio.Miranda Sawyer, The Observer, 20th February 2011